 Best of all, despite the low-level network technology involved, you don't need to be any kind of expert to make VPNs work.
 For the most part, all you have to do is choose the country where you'd like an IP address, click Connect to start, Disconnect when you're done - and that's it.

-How to choose a VPN: Here are 6 tips
+How to choose a VPN service

 There are several factors to consider when you're choosing a paid VPN.
+Here are six tips.

 1. Does the plan have servers in every country and region you need?
 Having more than one server in a country can help spread the load, but doesn't guarantee improved performance, so don't assume a plan with 500 servers will automatically beat another with 100.